The worldwide child sex industry has set up shop in the United States. Mary Ann Swissler asked advocates what it would take to stop it.

 A new TV and online ad, sponsored by FAIR Girls and protesting classified advertising on the Village Voice Media owned website Backpage.com, where children and teens have been offered for sex, debuts this Sunday on ABC’s This Week with George Stephanopoulos.

-More articles in WMC News & Features by Category: Girls, International, Media, Violence against women
+More articles by Category: Girls, International, Media, Violence against women